Cosmic homogeneity: the effect of redshift-space distortions and bias and cosmological constraints: Cosmological Estimation

-Differently from the analysis of Sec.~\ref{model3}, here we jointly constrain the bias factor, $b$, and the physical matter density, \(\omega_m\).
-Additionally, in this section we investigate the accuracy of the constraints on \(\omega_m\) provided by our theoretical model without FoG effect, as a function of angular scale.
-From the observational point of view we use the SDSS DR12 and DR16 datasets described in Sec.~\ref{sec:Dataset}.
-We then perform a Markov Chain Monte Carlo (MCMC) analysis, based on measurements of the correlation dimension \( D_{2} \).
-The analysis is made within the framework of a spatially flat \(\Lambda\)CDM model, explicitly $\omega_m$ is a free parameter, $b$ is modeled using Bias Model 3 (Section~\ref{model3}) and we marginalize over the nuisance bias parameters $a_1$ and $a_2$.
+We use mock catalogs from the MultiDark-Patchy mock catalogs \cite{kitaura2016clustering, rodriguez2016clustering} and the EZmock galaxy catalogues \cite{zhao2021completed} and perform a Markov Chain Monte Carlo (MCMC) analysis, based on measurements of the correlation dimension \( D_{2} \).
+The analysis is made within the framework of a spatially flat \(\Lambda\)CDM model, where the physical matter density $\omega_m = \Omega_m h^2$ is derived from the varying values of the free parameters $\Omega_m$ and $h$.
+The bias $b$ is modeled using Bias Model 3 (Section~\ref{model3}) and we marginalize over the nuisance bias parameters $a_1$ and $a_2$.
 We have also tested alternative bias models and found that they do not significantly affect our results.
 The remaining fiducial cosmological parameters, \( p_F = (n_s, \ln[10^{10} A_s], \Omega_k) \), are fixed to their best-fit values from the Planck 2018 results \cite{aghanim2021planck}.
 The chi-squared function used in this analysis is defined as:

-where \( D_{2} \) denotes the observed correlation dimension, and \( C_{ij} \) is the covariance matrix derived from the MultiDark-Patchy mock catalogs \cite{kitaura2016clustering, rodriguez2016clustering} and the EZmock galaxy catalogues \cite{zhao2021completed}.
-The theoretical prediction \( D_{2}^{\mathrm{th}} \) represents the model correlation dimension of the galaxy distribution correspondent to the theoretical curve obtained from the parameters previsouly described.
+where \( D_{2}^{\mathrm{data}} \) denotes the correlation dimension measured from the data, and \( C_{ij} \) is the covariance matrix derived from mock catalogues.
+The theoretical prediction \( D_{2}^{\mathrm{th}} \) represents the model correlation dimension of the galaxy distribution corresponding to the theoretical curve obtained from the parameters previously described.
+To account for the finite number of mock realizations, we correct the inverse covariance matrix using the Hartlap factor \cite{ taylor2013putting},